While performance reviews might not be everyone’s favorite process, we cannot ignore the value to be gained from them when approached properly.

 Translate broader feedback into concrete goals or development actions with timelines and clear measures of success, making sure they tie back to team or company priorities where possible.

-Establish a cadence for check-ins or informal follow-ups so the review becomes the start of an ongoing conversation, not a one-off event.
+Also, be sure to establish a cadence for check-ins or informal follow-ups so the review becomes the start of an ongoing conversation, not a one-off event.

 7. End on a positive note